JNRowe/blanco/README.rst

 -------

-``blanco`` expects you to give it the location of an abook_ addressbook file and the location of your sent mail in mbox format, and informs you if you're forgetting to contact somebody.
+``blanco`` expects you to give it the location of an abook_ addressbook file and the location of your sent mail in mbox format, and informs you if you’re forgetting to contact somebody.

 ::